erfanshekari/subtitle-api/README.md

+*** Subscene.com is now protected by bot protection.
+So this module no longer works.

 # Browse and Download from subscene.com with just a few lines of python

 subtitle-api is a python package provide direct access to subscene.com content using scraping techniques!
 You can search for any subtitle you want to download , also add query filters to remove unwanted content!